Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 Why are Lightning Network backups and moves so complicated?
 -----------------------------------------------------------
 There are safe ways to do an “atomic move” of a LN node, but it requires a very specific sequence of actions and certain mistakes can result in your counterparties taking all your funds.
-Fundamentally, today, LN works on a punishment scheme.
-This means if you publish revoked state, that the counterparty is entitled to a claim on all the funds in the channel.
-This incentive system is what makes the whole thing work.
+Currently, LN works on a punishment scheme.
+This means if you publish revoked state, the counterparty is entitled to a claim on all the funds in the channel.
+This incentive system is what makes the whole system work.
 Without it LN would be subject to various kinds of thievery.

-So the downside is that backups of old state are not safe.
+The downside is that backups of old state are not safe.
 This is because your node might believe it is the real state of the channel, but it may be unaware of states created since then.
 The problem here is that your node naively believes something different from the truth, which can result in all of the funds being lost.
 In response to this reality, the safe backup systems, including those generated by RTL, actually do not include channel state.
 They only list the peers that you had channels with.
 Restoring these backups essentially politely asks your peers to force close the channels they have with you.
 In those moments it is possible for your peer to try and cheat you, but they cannot be 100% sure that you can’t punish them, so it’s extremely unlikely that they will attempt to do so.